eliyahu119/LibraryApp/README.md

-# libaryApp
+# LibraryApp
-a libary  managemant application written in c# and sql. managing members, books and loans, with an interactive user experience.
+a library  managemant application written in c# and sql. managing members, books and loans, with an interactive user experience.